How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 Players to Watch

-The Lakers look to pull off a road win at the Pelicans on Sunday at 7:00 PM ET.
+The Pelicans look to pull off a road win at the Kings on Sunday at 6:00 PM ET.

 How to Watch